 Previously, most STC programs have involved cutting the workweek, from five days to four for example.
 But these kinds of programs can work over any period of time: companies that have closed for the coronavirus crisis may reopen after two or more weeks (or any other combination of openings and closings), their employees receiving prorated state benefits as well as $600 a week from the feds (under the provisions of the March 27th Coronavirus Aid, Relief, and Economic Security [CARES] Act).

-Section 2108 of the CARES Act loosens existing restrictions providing 100 percent federal funding to existing state STC programs.
+Section 2108 of the CARES Act loosens existing restrictions on STC programs while providing 100 percent federal funding to existing state STC programs.
 It also provides $100 million for states without STCs to start up work-sharing programs, covering 50 percent of the benefits.

 So far, however, enrollments have been disappointing.
 States with existing programs (with the exception of Texas) have been slow to publice; states without have been slow to adopt them — conditions that should change as the crisis drags on and word gets out.